microbiomedata/nmdc-edge/README.md

 ### Development stack

-This repository includes a **limited** container-based development stack consisting of three containers:
+This repository includes a container-based development stack consisting of three containers:
-- `webapp` - runs the web server (which serves both the web client and the HTTP API)
+- `webapp` - runs the NMDC EDGE web application
 - `mongo` - runs a MongoDB server
 - `cromwell` - runs a Cromwell server

 You can use the development stack to run the NMDC EDGE web application locally.
-The main **limitation** is that changes made to the web app client's file tree are not automatically reflected by the web app.
-That's because the web app serves the client from the `webapp/client/build` directory, and updating the contents of that directory involves manually running `$ npm run build` in the `webapp/client` directory.
-One workaround is to access the shell of the `webapp` container and manually run that command after you make changes to the client's file tree.
-Other workarounds exist, but they are not documented here.

 #### Setup